 - attorneys’ fees.

-How are damages awards calculated?
-Are punitive damages available?
-Only compensatory damages are available.
+Only compensatory damages are available and, until a recent Supreme Court decision (n 2017/16601), awards for punitive damages issued by foreign courts were considered unenforceable in Italy.
 Damages are calculated as the profit lost by the patentee or the profit made by the infringer, whichever is greater.

 If these criteria are unhelpful (eg, if the patentee does not use the patent and the infringer made no profit), the court will calculate damages as a reasonable royalty on the infringer’s revenues generated by the use of the patented invention.